Cluster admin guide

 sudo systemctl enable --now eldric-aios

-Within 30 seconds, the chat shell is at https://<host>/chat.
+Within 30 seconds the chat shell is at https://<host>/chat.
+(On a single node without a dedicated edge gateway, Eldric serves it on the local admin port until you add an edge.)
 First signup becomes admin.
-See first run for the post-install setup.
+See first run for what to do next.

 Multi-node production

-Each daemon registers itself with the controller on first start. systemctl status eldric-* on each host confirms the lifecycle.
-The cluster topology page in the chat shell (Admin Console → Cluster) shows the registered workers in real time.
+Each daemon registers itself with the controller on first start. systemctl status eldric-aios on each host confirms the lifecycle; the unified meta-unit hosts every module on that node.
+The cluster topology page in the chat shell (Admin Console → Cluster) shows the registered nodes in real time.
+Role-pinning matters — leaving a bare node on the default role=all can trigger health watchdog crash-loops on hardware that doesn't fit the full stack.

 Day 2 — operations